Top Ten Places to visit on the Isle of Wight. Aged 7 years.

 If you are visiting during the main carnival season - make sure you join in the fun at one of the many towns carnivals.
 Ventnor and Ryde are 2 of our favourites.

 This is Ventnor Beach.
-Little Miss Wight Place loves a beach.
+Daisy loves a beach.
 Despite visiting many a beach on the Isle of Wight, she always seems to gravitate back to Ventnor Beach.

 Sand and Shingle.
 Blakes beach Huts.
 Spyglass Inn.
 Last but not least, the Island shaped paddling pool.